 Volunteers will not operate the gates nor allow access to the property to anyone without proper training.
 If you do not recognize someone on the property as a volunteer or staff member, politely ask if you can help him or her.
 Explain that they must be escorted by a volunteer or staff member at all times.
 Lead them to the guest sign in and alert a Coordinator, Staff or Committee Member.
 No person shall enter the property without having completed a “Release & Hold Harmless Agreement.”
 If you have been entrusted with the gate code or keys, do not share these with anyone.
 Volunteers have the responsibility of making sure the gate is completely shut behind them as they enter and exit the property.

 All personal tours must be pre-approved by a Staff or Committee Member and be led by a Certified Tour Guide.

 At no time, under any circumstances, will any part of my person come into direct contact with any animal at Big Cat Rescue.

-Upon first day of volunteering, a radio must be purchased from BCR and must be carried on your person at all times while on the property.
+Upon arrival on property each volunteer must obtain a radio from BCR to be carried on your person at all times while on the property.
 Each volunteer is responsible for keeping their radio in good working order.